Article

 Article banner for I Didn't Know That: Emerging Cicadas with image of a cicada

-Get out your earplugs—the cicadas are coming!
-This spring when the ground warms up, billions, if not trillions, of periodical cicadas will be emerging in a rare dual emergence event.
-This monumental occurrence will take place when two separate groups emerge across the Midwest and southeastern United States.
+Get out your earplugs!
+In spring 2024, when the ground warmed up, billions, if not trillions, of periodical cicadas emerged in a rare dual emergence event.
+This monumental occurrence took place when two separate groups emerged across the Midwest and southeastern United States.

 Annual vs. Periodical Cicadas